 Training, qualifications & experience

-I have undertaken extensive training in Humanistic Psychotherapy at Spectrum (Centre for Humanistic Psychology and Member of the UKCP) since 2009 and am continuing to develop my skills by attending the continuous professional development programme at Spectrum.
-I am also working as a Counsellor and Psychotherapist for the NHS.
+I have undertaken extensive training in Humanistic Psychotherapy at Spectrum (Centre for Humanistic Psychology and Member of the UKCP) since 2009.
+I have worked as a Counsellor and Psychotherapist for the NHS.

 British Association for Counselling & Psychotherapy